wesbarnett/MolecularDynamics.jl/README.md

 Example Usages
 --------------
+Here are a few ways to use these modules in the REPL.
+Any of these functions can be put into a script.
+Some examples are in the "examples" directory, including a radial distribution calculation.

-Here are a few ways to use these modules.
-The following uses "traj.xtc" and "index.ndx" from the "examples/gmx-test" directory, but you can use any xtc file and corresponding index file you wish.
+The following uses "traj.xtc" and "index.ndx" from the "examples/gmx-test"
+directory, but you can use any xtc file and corresponding index file you wish.
 First open the REPL:

     julia